 On the third day, we began the Sognefjord in a Nutshell Tour.
 You’re able to complete the tour in one day, but even for us that was moving too quickly, so we booked an overnight in Balestrand.

-How Much Did it Cost?
+How Much Did Our Trip Cost?

 The cost of the train from Oslo Airport to the city’s central station was about USD 25 per person.
 Our apartment in the Frogner neighborhood was about USD 125 per night.
 However, if you’d prefer a hotel, then check out Thon Hotel Rosenkrantz Oslo.
-It’s a budget-friendly option near Oslo Central Station.
+It’s a budget-savvy option near Oslo Central Station.
 The Sognefjord in a Nutshell Tour tour costs about USD 700 for two nights for two people (based upon the exchange rates when we traveled).

 Here’s the breakdown of exactly how much we paid for Norway in a Nutshell Tour (prices may vary based on exchange rates).
 Surprisingly, we departed Norway with our finances mostly intact and slightly thinner due to the high cost of food.
-By the time we made it to the Thon Hotel Bergen Airport (a good budget hotel), we were down to the last of our cheese sandwiches.
+By the time we made it to the Thon Hotel Bergen Airport (a good-budget hotel), we were down to the last of our cheese sandwiches.
 They started as ham and cheese, but eventually, we ran out of ham and didn’t want to take out a loan to purchase more cold cuts.
 We were lucky our stay included a free buffet breakfast.

 Cost of Food in Norway